Thank you! Your submission has been received!

 What Is a Casement Window?

-A casement window is a window that is hinged on one side and opens outward like a door, operated by a hand crank located at the bottom of the frame.
+A casement window is a window hinged on one side that opens outward like a door, operated by a hand crank at the bottom of the frame.
 It is one of the most popular window styles in Canadian homes due to its clean look, strong seal, and excellent ventilation.

-Because casement windows close by pressing the sash tightly against the frame, they create a compression seal that is more airtight than sliding-style windows.
-This makes them particularly well suited for Ontario's cold winters, where minimizing air infiltration is a priority.
+Casement windows close by pressing the sash tightly against the frame, creating a compression seal that is more airtight than sliding-style windows.
+For cold Ontario winters, these windows are the preferred choice in preventing air leaks and cold drafts.

 Where Casement Windows Work Best

-• Bedrooms — the full opening allows maximum airflow
+• Bedrooms, because the full opening allows maximum airflow

 • Any room where you want an unobstructed view with the window closed